Childhood Obesity: Causes and Considerations

 Carrying excess weight in childhood can negatively impact self esteem and mood in children, but it also appears that mood may be a contributing cause to weight gain.
 A study conducted by RAND showed that girls with behavioral problems in kindergarten were up to 81 percent more likely to be overweight by second grade compared to their counterparts.
 This does not appear to be a risk factor for boys.

-According to investigators at Stanford University, children who have problems with anger or frustration are 6.6 times more likely to become overweight or obese.
+According to investigators at Stanford University, children who have problems with anger or frustration are 6.6 times more likely to become affected by excess weight or obesity.
 These researchers also found that highly emotional children and those who had regular food-related tantrums were 2.3 and three times more likely to become overweight respectively.

 Exercise and Physical Activity